kubeflow/testing/README.md

 ## Cleaning up leaked resources

 Test failures sometimes leave resources (GCP deployments, VMs, GKE clusters) still running.
-The following scripts for example can be used to garbage collect leaked endpoints.
-The script can GC other resources with different commands.
+The following scripts for example can be used to garbage collect all resources.
+The script can GC specific resources with different commands.

 ```
 cd py
-python -m kubeflow.testing.cleanup_ci --project kubeflow-ci-deployment endpoints
+python -m kubeflow.testing.cleanup_ci --project kubeflow-ci-deployment all
 ```

+This script is set up as a cronjob by `cd test-infra/cleanup && make hydrate`.

 ## Integration with K8s Prow Infrastructure.